Spain2394/ros-robots/my_turtle_spain/README.md

 ```

 ### Observations
-- Publishers and subscribers can be used as a convienent way of sending messages on topics relevant to the behaviour of the robot
+- Publishers and subscribers can be used as a convienent way of sending messages on topics relevant to behavior and telemetry of the robot.
-- Subscribers can access data for further processsing.